 Prisoners who are LGBT+

-PAS is delighted to announce the publication of two additions to its Self Help Toolkits series, especially written to give advice and information to lesbian, gay, bisexual and transgender (LGBT+) prisoners.
-A Prisoner’s Guide to LGB Rights and A Prisoner’s Guide to Trans Rights were written by barrister Stuart Withers and have been produced in association with letter-writing charity, Bent Bars.
-They are made available through the kind support of The Tudor Trust and The Paul Cottingham Trust.
+PAS’ two Self Help Toolkits for lesbian, gay, bisexual and transgender (LGBT+) prisoners – A Prisoner’s Guide to LGB Rights and A Prisoner’s Guide to Trans Rights – were written by barrister Stuart Withers to provide advice and information on a number of issues, including the legal and human rights of LGBT+ prisoners, reporting homophobic and transgender abuse and violence to the police, cell sharing, making complaints to prison authorities, case boards, healthcare, searches in prison and applying for a Gender Recognition Certificate.
+They were produced in association with letter-writing organisation, Bent Bars and made available through the kind support of The Tudor Trust and The Paul Cottingham Trust.

 It is hard to fully understand the scope of alienation and abuse experienced by gay prisoners since they are subject to a ’cycle of invisibility’, where their sexual orientation is often hidden as a result of their own fears, and of the insensitivity of those who live and work in prisons to the challenges, fears and experiences of lesbian, gay and bisexual people.

 Many LGBT+ prisoners are believed to experience homophobic bullying, abuse and sexual assault from other prisoners.
 This is often met with no intervention from guards who do not want to be seen as sympathetic to LGBT+ prisoners.